Back to Equity in Education

 • San Antonio Independent School District v.
 Rodriguez: In 1968, a group of parents sued Texas amid protests over inequitable resources for low-income, predominantly Latino schools.
 While a federal district court ruled that Texas’ system for funding schools was unconstitutional, the U.S. Supreme Court found no constitutional violations in the system, which largely favored wealthy schools.

-• Miliken v.
+• Milliken v.
 Bradley: Milliken, in 1974, questioned who bore the responsibility for desegregating schools, two decades after the Brown decision.
 The case revolved around a plan to desegregate Detroit’s schools, which would have included white, suburban schools.
 Families in the predominantly white districts argued the courts couldn’t impose such a plan because it conflicted with local control.
 The Supreme Court sided with the suburban districts, limiting Detroit’s efforts to desegregate its public schools for decades to come.

 Laws